All graduating seniors at 40 participating institutions (including Carleton) are eligible for nomination by their

-- Recommendations: Names of two or three recommenders; at least one must be a Carleton faculty member who can speak directly to the project and to your potential as a Watson Fellow.
-Only the four nominees chosen by Carleton will be asked to request letters of recommendation in advance of the Watson Foundation deadline of November 4, 2015.
+- Recommendations (entered on cover sheet): Names of two or three official recommenders; at least one must be a Carleton faculty member who can speak directly to the project and to your potential as a Watson Fellow.
+Only the four nominees chosen by Carleton will be asked to request letters of recommendation in advance of the Watson Foundation deadline of November 2, 2016.

 - Photo: A recent photograph of yourself that meets the requirements for US passport photos.

 STAGE 2: Reading of proposals by Carleton committee, selection of four nominees: